fsaltunyuva/CMPE252-LAB5/README.md

 **Lab 5**

-In this lab, you are given a binary file on LMS named as **researcher.bin**which includes records of

-researchers in a university.
-Each researcher record will be stored using researcherstruct as:
+In this lab, you are given a binary file on LMS named as **researcher.bin**which includes records of researchers in a university.
+Each researcher record will be stored using researcher struct as:

 typedef struct